ICanBoogie/docs/autoconfig.md

 ## Altering the autoconfig at runtime

-Filters defined with the `autoconfig-filters` key are invoked to alter the autoconfig before it is returned by the `get_autoconfig()` helper.
-For instance, ICanBoogie uses this feature to add `config` directories found in the application paths (using the multi-site support).
+Filters defined with `autoconfig-filters` are invoked to alter the autoconfig before it is returned by the `get_autoconfig()` helper.
+For instance, ICanBoogie uses this feature to add `config` directories found in the application paths (using the [multi-site support][]).

 ```json
 {